marcglasberg/fast_immutable_collections/README.md

 * `List.distinct` removes all duplicates, leaving only the distinct items.

 * `List.reversedView` returns a list of the objects in this list, in reverse order.

+* `List.removeDuplicates` removes all duplicates (mutates the list).
+Optionally, you can provide an `by` function to compare the items.
+If you pass `removeNulls` true, it will also remove the nulls.

+* `List.removeNulls` removes all nulls from the list (mutates the list).

+* `List.withNullsRemoved` returns a new list with all nulls removed (does not mutate the original list).
+This may return a list with a non-nullable type.

 ## 8.2 List extensions